macwang/CarND-Advanced-Lane-Lines/mywriteup.md

 ### Camera Calibration

 OpenCV has already provided handy functions for camera calibrating.
 Udacity also provided dozens quality chessboard images.
-So it's quite intuitively to load all of them and generate the calibration matrix.
+The idea was to collect the 3D points in real world space and 2D points in image plane.
+Then use cv2.calibrateCamera() to generate the calibration matrix.
+I saved the mtx and dist to distort.p for later use.

 ```python
 def build_distort_p(save_to):